ddev/ddev.com/README.md

 #### DDev setup

 Ddev already has all the dependencies included.
-Check out the project in your favorite Node.js environment, ideally running [`nvm`](https://github.com/nvm-sh/nvm).
-We’ll install dependencies, add a GitHub API key, and run a local dev server with a hot-reloading browser URL.

 1. Run `ddev start && ddev npm install` set up the project’s dependencies.
 3. `npm run build` can be found at the base URL and `npm run dev` is found at URL:4321.
 Dev has Vite HMR(hot module reloading) among other features.
 The site will automatically refresh as you work on it, displaying errors in the relevant console (terminal or browser).